TsumiNa/meteor-aurelia/README.md

   - You **must remove `blaze-html-templates` and `spacebars` packages** because this package will take control of the `html` files.
 Just `meteor remove blaze-html-templates spacebars`
   - Now template files can use `*.html` extension, `*.au.html` is also available for incompatibility.
   - The `index.html` under the root is the only one will be compiled to normal html template.
 You can't write your body codes here such as `<div aurelia-app="client/app/main"></div>`

-#### 0.7.0
-- Update to Aurelia-bootstrapper@0.19.0
-- Update to html-minifier@1.0.0

-#### 0.6.1
-- Update Aurelia components
-- Use bare mode.
-Now compiled file is not in its own closure

 #### 0.5.0
 - **[*breaking change*]** Typescript is unbundled.
 As a result, you will never see typescript messages. **There should no changes for use.**